CharlesTaylor7/webgl/README.md

 The plan is to keep the webgl api calls in JS, but use rust -> wasm to handle vertex positions.
 The goal is to generate correct piece geometries.
 Optimizing render latency will be followup work.
+We're gonna port everything to wasm.
+Passing datastructures between js and wasm, is confusing to setup and is pure overhead.

 - [x] Static triangle
 - [ ] 3d object like a cube